wesleyyliu/pennapps25/README.md

 ## Project Idea: PestNet

 We are developing an agricultural pest detector.
-Gardeners and farmers can monitor their plants with a camera, and our model will take in an image/video and identify which pests have been causing problems to the plant.
+Gardeners and farmers can monitor their plants with a camera, and our model will take in a video and identify which pests have been causing problems to the plant.
 This will help gardeners and farmers monitor their plant health and respond appropriately to protect their plants.

 TLDR: Used for garden plants, finding out which pests have been eating your produce